infraguys/genesis_oidc_ui/docs/auth-flow.md

     - Example:
       `Sign in to access ServiceName application via the OIDC (OpenID Connect) authentication protocol.`

-If `idp_uuid` is missing or empty, the application does **not** make any IdP request and renders the login panel in its default static variant:
+If `idp_uuid` is missing or empty, or the IdP configuration cannot be loaded or validated, the application does **not** render the login form.
+Instead, it shows the `AuthErrorPanel` component explaining that the identity provider configuration is not available and that the login page cannot be used.

-- The header title is simply `Welcome`.
-- The subtitle is a generic description of the OIDC-based sign-in process.
-- The login form is displayed immediately without any IdP-specific customization.

 ## IdP loading, success, and error states